-1. The Bonds constitute valid and binding obligations of the County.

-2. The County Bond Certificate has been duly executed and remains in full force and effect.

-3. The County Legislature has power and is obligated to levy ad valorem taxes, subject to applicable statutory limitations, upon all property within the County's boundaries subject to taxation by the County for the payment of the Bonds and the interest thereon.

-4. Interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
-Interest on the Bonds is not a specific preference item for purposes of the federal alternative minimum tax.
+- 1. The Bonds constitute valid and binding obligations of the County. - 2.
+The County Bond Certificate has been duly executed and remains in full force and effect. - 3.
+The County Legislature has power and is obligated to levy ad valorem taxes, subject to applicable statutory limitations, upon all property within the County's boundaries subject to taxation by the County for the payment of the Bonds and the interest thereon. - 4.
+Interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
+Interest on the Bonds is not a specific preference item for purposes of the federal individual alternative minimum tax.
+We observe that, for tax years beginning after December 31, 2022, interest on the Bonds included in adjusted financial statement income of certain corporations is not excluded from the federal corporate alternative minimum tax.
 We express no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the Bonds.

-APPENDIX D

-OUTSTANDING OBLIGATIONS
+APPENDIX D OUTSTANDING OBLIGATIONS

-General Obligation Bonds of the County and Nassau County Interim Finance Authority Bonds as of April 30, 2022
+General Obligation Bonds of the County and Nassau County Interim Finance Authority Bonds as of February 28, 2023